4 ways you can leverage your word of mouth marketing

 This will also assist you in your SEO efforts, as your site will be updated on a regular occasion.
 Plus, visitors will spend more time on site reading your content if others say you are good at what you do!

-If one of the people who leave you a review have a strong social following, encourage them to share the brand on their page.
+If one of the people who leave you a review has a strong social following, encourage them to share the brand on their page.
 Influencer marketing remains a key element of social media marketing across all platforms.

 You can find influencers through social media directly, or you can use a platform that connects influencers with brands.
 Read about it on Tribe Growth's website.